torokmark/design_patterns_in_typescript/README.md

 $ tsc
 ```

-There is a new `tsconfig.json` file in the root direcotry which is responsible for the compiler options.
+There is a new `tsconfig.json` file in the root directory which is responsible for the compiler options.
 As it is set the default target is Ecmascript5 now.
 Any additional options come here.